oldaccountdeadname/painted/README.md

 ## Overview
-painted is a dead simple notification daemon: it reads commands from a file (which may be a UNIX socket [not yet] for IPC or any text file (including stdin) for simplicity), notifications from dbus, and writes output to a given file (usually stdout).
-It aims to be a UNIX-ish replacement for standard notification daemons, primarily for bars.
+painted is a dead simple notification daemon: it reads commands from a file (which may be a UNIX socket for IPC or any text file such as stdin for simplicity), notifications from dbus, and writes output to a given file (usually stdout).
+It aims to be a UNIX-ish replacement for standard notification daemons, primarily for usage with bars.

 Despite the name (a rough contraction of the initialism PTND, for Plain Text Notification Daemon), the scope of PTND is not limited to plain text: planned